redpanda-data/connect/website/docs/components/outputs/redis_streams.md

 ### `tls.client_certs[].cert_file`

-The path to a certificate to use.
+The path of a certificate to use.

 Type: `string`